 Consecrated obedience calls the Sisters to surrender their entire lives to God in faith, hope, and love.
 God, in turn, consecrates them through the Church, to God’s glory and praise.
 The Sisters are always open and listening for God’s will in their lives.

 If you believe that you are being called to religious life the first step is to contact a Religious Congregation and prayerfully discuss the choice.

 This is a time of more formally getting to know the Congregation, maybe by working in ministries with the Sisters or volunteering with them.

 This is a time of moving in with a group of Sisters to experience their life more fully.
 This period lasts approximately one year.
 The single woman continues to be responsible for her own livelihood and may continue to work at her own job, go to school, etc.

-This stage lasts for 2 years.
-There is a formal application process before this stage begins.
-The first year is a time of solitude – living with the congregation, studying, and praying.
-The second year is a time of engaging in the communal life of prayer and ministry.
+This phase lasts for 2 years.
+There is a formal application process before this phase begins.
+The first year is a time of solitude – living with the Congregation, studying, and praying.
+The second year is a time of engaging in the communal life of prayer and ministry with the Congregation.